What is STEAM? What does it mean to be a STEAM Magnet School?

 How is Project Based Learning implemented at Santiago?

-Over the course of a PBL Unit, your student will encounter various components:
+Over the course of a PBL Unit, your student will encounter various components such as:

 1. Exploration of the topic, real-world applications, and related careers.